On That Note

 The Trouble With a Beautiful Benchmark

 The first time I smelled it, I was floored.
-It felt so distinctive and intimate that it reminded me why fragrance can be such a thrilling art form.
+It was so intimate and unlike anything I had smelled before that it reminded me why fragrance is such a thrilling art form and, in the process, pushed the door wide open to chasing that same high of discovery elsewhere.

-So no, it’s not entirely fair to hold Amour up against it, but L’Eau Papier was my first encounter with rice in fragrance, and I foolishly assumed all rice notes might carry themselves with the same airy grace.
+So no, it’s not entirely fair to hold Amour up against it, but L’Eau Papier was my first encounter with rice in fragrance, and I foolishly assumed all rice notes might carry the same warmth.

 All Dressed Up, Nowhere to Go

-Once the opening of Amour had settled, it became just… ordinary.
+Once the opening of Amour had finally screeched and settled, it became just… ordinary.
 I felt as though I’d smelled versions of this profile countless times before from more affordable houses – Tesori d’Oriente came to mind.

 And that is not necessarily an insult, because there are some excellent budget scents out there, but when a fragrance arrives wearing the costume of something distinctive, I do expect it to do more than rehash a well-trodden powdery vanilla-floral script.